dabbinavo/vscode-xamlstyler/README.md

 ## Known Issues

+Feel free to contribute to the following known issues:

-- Currently, there are no vscode setting entries for
+- There are no unit tests at all
+- Indendation settings of the VSCode IDE are currently not respected
+- The following extension settings are currently not implemented:
+  - `xamlstyler.configurationFile.searchToDriveRoot`
-  - En/disabling the formatter
+  - `xamlstyler.configurationFile.external`
-  - Configuring the XamlStyler options